kayahr/mcdos/README.md

 export EDITOR=mcedit
 ```

-The TERM check ensures that on a linux terminal (TTY) the 16 `mcdos` skin is used instead of `mcdos256`.
+The TERM check ensures that on a linux terminal (TTY) the standard 16 color `mcdos` skin is used instead of `mcdos256`.

 ## Skins